tnyim/jungletv-afdocs/reference/server/jungletv_profile.md

 ##### Return value

-A [user profile](#user-profile-object) object containing the biography and featured media of the user.
+A promise that will resolve to a [user profile](#user-profile-object) object containing the biography and featured media of the user.
 An empty profile object will be returned for valid Banano addreses that have never signed in to the service.

 ### `setProfileFeaturedMedia()`